openhwgroup/cv32e40p/tb/core/README.md

 ----------------------
 Point you environment variable `RISCV` to your RISC-V toolchain.
-Call `make dsim-hello_world` to build and run the testbench with the hello_world test in th custom directory.
+Call `make dsim-hello_world` to build and run the testbench with the hello_world test in the custom directory.
 Call `make dsim-firmware` to build and run the testbench with the testcases in riscv_tests and riscv_compliance_tests.
 You can clean up the mess you made with `make dsim-clean`.